Gianluca Prestianni

-Gianluca Prestianni Gross (born 31 January 2006) is an Argentine professional footballer who plays as a winger for Primeira Liga club Benfica and the Argentina national team.
+Gianluca Prestianni Gross (/it/; born 31 January 2006) is an Argentine professional footballer who plays as a winger for Primeira Liga club Benfica and the Argentina national team.

 Club career

+Vélez Sarsfield

-Prestianni made his professional debut for Vélez Sarsfield in the Copa Libertadores on 24 May 2022 in match against Estudiantes.
-On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
+On 24 May 2022, Prestianni made his professional debut for Vélez Sarsfield in the Copa Libertadores in a match against Estudiantes.
+On 11 October 2023, he was named by the British newspaper The Guardian as one of the best players born in 2006 worldwide.

+Benfica

-On 22 December 2023, Vélez announced that they had reached an agreement with Portuguese club Benfica for the sale of Prestianni, with the deal commanding a fee of €9 million, plus €2 million in add-ons, and 85% of the player's economic rights.
-However, the deal was set to be completed only after the player's eighteenth birthday, on 31 January 2024.
-On that date, Benfica officially announced the transfer, with Prestianni signing a contract until 2029.
+On 22 December 2023, Vélez announced that they had reached an agreement with Portuguese club Benfica for the sale of Prestianni.
+The transfer fee was reported to be €9 million, with up to €2 million in add-ons, and involved 85% of his economic rights.
+However, the contract was set to be completed only after Prestianni's eighteenth birthday on 31 January 2024.
+Benfica also officially announced the transfer, with Prestianni signing a contract until 2029.
 His release clause was reportedly set at €100 million.

+He initially played for Benfica B in the Liga Portugal 2.
+On 17 May 2024, he made his senior debut as a substitute in a 1–1 away draw against Rio Ave.
+He scored his first goal for the club in a 5–0 away win over Tirsense in the Taça de Portugal semi-final on 9 April 2025.

 International career

-Prestianni has played internationally for Argentina at under-17 level.

-In March 2023, multiple media started reporting about Roberto Mancini's interest to call Prestianni to join the senior Italy national football team, just weeks after a similar move was successfully done for fellow Italian-Argentine Mateo Retegui.
+Prestianni has represented Argentina at under-17 level.
+In March 2023, TNT Sports reported that Roberto Mancini had an interest in contacting Prestianni to join the Italy national football team, weeks after a similar move was successfully completed for fellow Italian–Argentine Mateo Retegui.

-In November 2025, Prestianni received his first call-up for the Argentina senior team, for a friendly against Angola.
+In November 2025, Prestianni received his first call-up for the Argentina senior team for a friendly match against Angola.
+He debuted in the match against Angola on 14 November.

+He was left out from the Argentinian team called for the 2026 FIFA World Cup - according to international press, the accusations of racism against Real Madrid's striker Vinícius Júnior and the three-match ban imposed by UEFA for homophobia were determinant for his absence.